syncfusion-content/blazor-docs/blazor/pdfviewer/how-to/create-pdfviewer-in-a-splitter-component.md

 documentation: ug
 ---

-# Create PDF Viewer in a Splitter Component in Blazor PDF Viewer Component
+# Create PDF Viewer in Splitter Component in Blazor PDF Viewer Component

 You can use Splitter to render the PDF Viewer while rendering more than one component.
 The following code snippet explains how to render the PDF Viewer component inside a Splitter pane.
 In this example, the Syncfusion’s Splitter component is used to render PDF Viewer.